PeterWalton01/microreddit-client/README.md

 > npm install
 > npm run start

-This application will be deployed onto the web in the near future.
+This application is deployed at the following URL - https://micro-reddit-api.netlify.app.

+Next steps - implement the voting buttons.

 ### License